-Why Kate Middleton And William Refuse Christmas With The Queen
+Why Kate Middleton And Prince William Refused To Spend Christmas With The Queen

 The monarch is reportedly in support of the Middleton’s hosting Christmas for Kate’s family this year, and that’s a sign that the royals are loosening up.

-For anyone watching The Crown, it’s obvious that in Queen Elizabeth’s youth, commoner Middleton would not have been tolerated as a bride to the prince, and as for turning down the royal Christmas plans, that would have been unheard of.
+For anyone watching The Crown, it’s obvious that in Queen Elizabeth’s youth, commoner Middleton would not have been tolerated as a bride for the prince, and as for turning down the royal Christmas plans, that would have been unheard of.

 Vanity Fair points out the interesting timing of Kate and William deciding to refuse Queen Elizabeth’s invitation, while Prince Harry’s girlfriend, Meghan Markle, doesn’t even get an invitation.

-Markle is too new in Prince Harry’s life, and won’t get to attend royal family gatherings until her relationship with Harry is made official.
+Markle is too new in Prince Harry’s life and won’t get to attend royal family gatherings until her relationship with Harry is made official.

-In the meantime, the Irish Independent reports that Meghan is working hard to learn the ropes so that when her turn comes to join Harry and the rest of the inner circle of royals at Sandringham, she’ll be ready.
+In the meantime, the Irish Independent reports that Meghan is working hard to learn the ropes, so when her turn comes to join Harry and the rest of the inner circle of royals at Sandringham, she’ll be ready.
 Harry’s private secretary, Jason Knauf, is helping Markle learn her way around all the complicated royal rules.

 “There have been times where Meghan’s been unsure [of protocol] and having a direct line to Harry’s most trusted aides has been a godsend.”